UppaJung/uncounted-harms/README.md

 <!-- Hiding Harm -->
 <!-- # Security Products are Hazardous Products -->
-# Media Capture and the Hazards of Security Technologies and Products
+# Media Capture and the Hazards when Security Technologies Backfire

 When security tech backfires it can cause us devastating and irreparable harm.
 The same authentication measures that keep attackers out our online accounts can lock us out, effectively destroying decades of photos, correspondence, and records.
 When a phone requires a PIN to unlock a navigation app, or restore its access to location data, while we are driving on the highway, it creates the risk of a crash.
 Even temporary losses of access can cause permanent harm, such as we are prevented from accessing important medical data before emergency treatment, from reaching out to those we trust when we need them most, or from being reached by others when they need us most.
 The potential for harm from the technology that purports to protect us grows as we grow ever more reliant on technology to unlock the world around us and help us navigate it.